 Ordinarily, disagreements are resolved by the exit conference.
-If you are still not satisfied with the reviewer's conclusions, you and your reviewer should consult with the AICPA's Issue Advisory Hotline - (919) 402-4502, option 4.
+If you are still not satisfied with the reviewer's conclusions, you and your reviewer should consult with the AICPA's Peer Review Resolution Hotline.
 If the disagreement is not resolved, you should cite applicable section(s) of professional standards that support your views on the FFC form(s) or, in the case of a pass with deficiencies or fail report, in your formal, written Letter of Response (LOR).
 The Peer Review Alliance Report Acceptance Committee will attempt to resolve the disagreement.

-Many professional standards require the use of professional judgment.
-Accordingly, you should not assume that the reviewer's interpretation is always the correct one.
+Many professional standards require the use of professional judgment; accordingly, you should not assume that the reviewer's interpretation is always the correct one.
 It is in your best interest to read the applicable section of professional standards to broaden your knowledge of the subject matter and verify that the finding or deficiency is applicable to the particular situation.